appclacks/maizAI/README.md

 }
 ```

-You can also query MaizAI's RAG by ussing the `embedding match` command:
+You can also query MaizAI's RAG by using the `embedding match` command.
+This can be helpful to validate that your RAG is returning proper information:

 ```
 maizai embedding match --input "Information about Mathieu Corbin" --limit 1 --model mistral-embed --provider mistral | jq